Policies & Regulations - Involuntary Withdrawal Policy

 Readmission or Removal of Restriction

 A student who is involuntarily withdrawn or has been the subject of a decision restricting their activities may not re-enroll, be readmitted or have their restriction lifted, without the approval of the Committee.
 Approval may be granted only if the Committee determines, by simple majority vote, that in its judgment the conditions that caused the significant risk and resulting involuntary withdrawal or restriction are no longer present or that they have been or can be safely mitigated or managed.
 The Committee may request any information, documentation or evaluation it deems necessary.
-The student may appeal the decision to the Vice President of Student Affairs or designee, whose review shall be limited to whether the decision is supported by the record.
-The decision of the Vice President or designee is final.
+The student may appeal the decision to the Vice President of Student Life or designee, whose review shall be limited to whether the decision is supported by the record.
+The decision of the Vice President or their designee is final.

 Deviations from Established Procedure